 5.C.
-Qualifications of the head of a police-led system
+Qualifications of the head of a law enforcement-led system

-Good Practice: Some police-led systems have an internal medicolegal division with medical specialists.
+Good Practice: Some law enforcement-led systems have an internal medicolegal division with medical specialists.
 For example, the Philippine National Police has a Medicolegal Division headed by the Chief of Medicolegal, who is a pathologist, and each region has its own medicolegal officer, who is also pathologist.
 Cases are referred to the medicolegal officers by the investigating officer on a case.
-Other police-led systems do not have internal medical experts and contract out for medical and forensic services.
-We discuss each type of police-led system separately.
+Other law enforcement-led systems do not have internal medical experts and contract out for medical and forensic services.
+We discuss each type of law enforcement-led system separately.

-In police-led systems with an internal medicolegal division, the Chief of the Medicolegal division (CML) (or similar term) ideally is a trained forensic pathologist.
+In law enforcement-led systems with an internal medicolegal division, the Chief of the Medicolegal division (CML) (or similar term) ideally is a trained forensic pathologist.
 However, given the lack of forensic pathology training programs globally, this may not be possible in many countries.
 At a minimum, the CML should be a physician certified in pathology, in accordance with your country's medical licensing or certification requirements.
 In addition to educational and professional licensing requirements, the legal framework should state the minimum number of years of experience required.
 The CML should be a full-time official who is adequately paid.
 The CML should be selected or appointed based on qualifications, and should enjoy civil service status, contractual agreements, or other similar types of protection, in order to avoid being subject to influence or interference from other police officers or political actors.

-Depending on available resources, each local police department at the subnational level may have a Medicolegal Officer.
+Depending on available resources, each local police/prosecutor department at the subnational level may have a Medicolegal Officer.
 Ideally, each of these Medicolegal Officers is a trained forensic pathologist; however, at a minimum the Medicolegal Officer should be a physician certified in pathology, in accordance with your country's medical licensing or certification requirements.
 The minimum number of years of experience required will be less than that of the CML.
 A Medicolegal Officer should be a full-time official and adequately paid.
 A Medicolegal officer should be selected or appointed based on qualifications, and should enjoy civil service status, contractual agreements, or other similar types of protection, to ensure that they are not subject to outside pressure or interference and they can only be dismissed or disciplined for appropriate cause.

-In a police-led system that contracts for medical forensic services, the chief of police or chief of a criminal investigation division will head the system and be responsible for ensuring that a medicolegal investigation is carried out.
-At the subnational level, the head of the local police department or head of criminal investigations at the local police department will be responsible for medicolegal death investigations in that jurisdiction.
+In a law enforcement-led system that contracts for medical forensic services, the chief of police or chief of a criminal investigation division or chief prosecutor will head the system and be responsible for ensuring that a medicolegal investigation is carried out.
+At the subnational level, the head of the local police department or head of criminal investigations at the local police department, or local prosecutor, will be responsible for medicolegal death investigations in that jurisdiction.
 Qualifications to be a police investigator vary by country.
 Seniority, as well as qualifications, is usually a consideration for becoming Chief of Police, chief of criminal investigations, and chief of a local police department or division.
+Chief Prosecutors must be lawyers with a specified level of experience.

-Because the head of this type of system is not a medical professional, the medical examination of the deceased and determination of cause and manner of death should be conducted by an outside forensic pathologist.
+Because the head of this type of system is not a medical professional, the medical examination of the deceased and determination of cause and manner of death should be conducted by an internal or outside forensic pathologist.
 (See Section 5 - Staffing and Qualifications of Staff).